By: Sean Chalaki

-Personal Injury Lawyer Explains: No Attorney Fees if No Recovery
+Personal Injury Lawyer Explains Attorney Fees in Personal Injury Case

 I was involved in a Car Accident who will pay my attorney fees?

-What does Contingency Fee Agreement (No Attorney Fee if No Recovery) mean?
+What does the Contingency Fee Agreement (No Attorney Fee if No Recovery) mean?

 “No Attorney Fee if No Recovery” means that you will not be responsible for your attorney fees if we lose your case or do not settle your case with the responsible party or their insurance company.
 We will charge you a percentage of the settlement instead of the typical retainer and hourly fees that attorneys charge.
 Therefore, if we lose your case any percentage X $0.00 = $0.00 and you owe us nothing for attorney fees.
 This allows you as a victims of a car accident to receive the proper medical attention that you need without worrying about the outrageous legal fees piling up.
 In addition, this will give you the opportunity to handle your property damage much faster and get back to your daily lives.

 Are you going to handle my property damage as well?

 Yes, we handle your property damage claim at no charge unless the responsible party does not accept liability.
 When the at-fault party does not accept responsibility, we have to file a lawsuit against the at-fault party.
 Thereafter, we claim your property damage, bodily injuries, lost wages and all other damages together.
 We provide this representation under the same Contingency Fee Agreement (“No Attorney Fees if No Recovery”).

 Are my Medical Bills and Attorney Fees combined?